shuhui-wang/shuhui-wang/README.md

 My graduate studies focused mainly on multi-objective optimization algorithms and their application in water resource management problems.
 (Yes I currently study Environmental Science 🌎)

-My PhD grogam is focused on wildfire and associated changes in streamflow (Please Please Please Let Me Get What I Want), long-term time series prediction thing 🔥🥵
+My PhD grogam is focused on wildfire and associated changes in streamflow 🔥🌎

 ### 📜 I currently use